Luis Di Giacomo

-Luis Di Giacomo (born 29 April 1954) is an Argentine psychiatrist and politician, currently serving as a National Deputy elected in Río Negro.
-A member of the regionalist Together We Are Río Negro party, Di Giacomo was elected in 2019 and currently sits in (and presides) the Provincias Unidas inter-bloc.
+Luis Di Giacomo (born 29 April 1954) is an Argentine psychiatrist and politician.
+A member of the regionalist Together We Are Río Negro party, Di Giacomo was elected in 2019 as a National Deputy for Río Negro Province, and served until 2023.

 Di Giacomo previously served as Minister of Government of Río Negro from 2012 to 2019, during the governorship of Alberto Weretilneck.
 Prior to that, he was a member of the Provincial Legislature of Río Negro from 2003 to 2007, and a member of the City Council of General Roca on numerous occasions.

 Early life and career

 Di Giacomo was born on 29 April 1954 in Avellaneda, in the Greater Buenos Aires, to Italian immigrant parents.
 He studied medicine at the University of Buenos Aires, graduating in 1978, and specialized in psychiatry at the Provincial Public Health Council of Río Negro Province.
 Di Giacomo worked as a medical professional at the Centro Neurológico LEMNOS in General Roca, Río Negro, and at the Fundación Confluencia Patagónica para la Salud.
 In addition, he has taught postgraduate courses on cognitive therapies at the National University of La Plata.

 Di Giacomo has lived in General Roca since the 1980s.
 He is married and has four children.